bhanukadali/flask-web-app/README.md

 <h1>Process</h1>
 <h2>Create an Ec2 server  with ubuntu operating system </h2>
-<h2>Install the required package and tools like python flask, docker, ansibel</h2>
+<h2>Install the required package and tools like python flask, docker, ansible </h2>
-<h2>In order to  see the webapplication  result we need t enbale the ort number 5000 in the security  group and access by  using its **ipv4 ip:5000**</h2>
+<h2>In order to  see the webapplication  result we need to  enbale the port number 5000 in the security  group and access by  using its **ipv4 ip:5000**</h2>